MedSwitcher

 • Semaglutide vs tirzepatide: Different mechanisms (GLP-1 only vs GIP/GLP-1 dual)

-• Semaglutide vs orforglipron: Full agonist vs partial agonist
+• Semaglutide vs orforglipron: Peptide full agonist vs non-peptide small molecule agonist

 • Injectable vs oral: Vastly different bioavailability (oral semaglutide absorbs ~1%)